QNetITQ/WaveFox/README.md

 ### Linux Transparency
 Requires Linux with transparency support.
-Transparency only works in windowed mode.
+Transparency only works with the title bar active or in windowed mode without the title bar.
 I don't know if this is a limitation of the browser or the script or the operating system itself.
 Tested on Linux KDE + ForceBlur.

 To enable transparency, create and activate the keys below

 - `Style.Linux-Transparency-Enabled`
 - `gfx.webrender.all`

-It is possible to control the saturation of the background
+It is possible to activate a semi-transparent background for better visibility

-- `Style.Linux-Transparency-Low`
-- `Style.Linux-Transparency-Medium`
-- `Style.Linux-Transparency-High`
+- `Style.Linux-Transparency-Background`